Skip to the main content

 They also inspect and test equipment to ensure quality and manage risks.

 When a device is not working, they find out why.
-Sometimes the problem is simple or caused by user error.
-Other times they take the device out of service to look into the problem more.
+Sometimes the problem is simple (for example, the result of user error).
+Other times they take the device out of service to look more deeply into the problem.
 This may involve:

 Biomedical engineering technologists advise on equipment specifications.
 They may also help assess proposed equipment and facility designs.